 Third-party software conflict can trigger the black screen after installing AMD graphics drivers issue.
-In Safe Mode, Windows starts with minimal service and without third-party apps interference.
+In Safe Mode, Windows starts with minimal service and without third-party app interference.

 If you have updated your Motherboard BIOS recently, check if the update has changed the default CPU voltage.
-Underpowered CPUs can cause the black screen while installing graphics card driver issues.
+Underpowered CPUs can cause a black screen while installing graphics card driver issues.

-If the motherboard undervolt’s your CPU, try updating your BIOS or reinstall the older BIOS in case you have already updated the Basic Input Output System.
+If the motherboard undervotes your CPU, try updating your BIOS or reinstalling the older BIOS in case you have already updated the Basic Input Output System.

 Updating your BIOS is easy.
 We have a detailed guide on how to update your BIOS in Windows 10.
 Refer to the article to install the latest version of BIOS available for your motherboard.